benhainline/pdns-register/README.md

 ## TODO
 * Python 3 compatibility
 * Check to ensure TTL is between 0 and 2147483647 (RFC 2181)
-* Auto-add PTR records for A records registrations
-* Check to see if reverse recrod is already available
+* Check to see if reverse record is already available
-* Add function param to disable auto-adding of PTR records